jido/Arcadam/README.md

 just like [headers](#headers).
 Additional levels can be used in a description list by adding another ":" each time.

-However the levels are not enforced so you could have a list level 1 (\*) nested inside a list level 2 (\*\*).
+However these levels are not enforced so there could be a list level 1 (\*) nested inside a list level 2 (\*\*).
 It is good style to match the marker level with the nesting level of the list.